Takezooo/Platz-Dodge/ReadMe.md

+Game developed by Dave Jornales, Masayuki Retuerma, Angelene Balais, Cleo Alcanzo, and Arsenic Salangsang

+Copyright (c) 2021 Dave Jornales (@AkagamiDeibu)

 # Platz-Dodge

+This document serves as a game report for the video game Platz Dodge.
+It contains descriptions of the main components that are used within the game.
+The game does not involve money and is not for sale, rather it is a pre-requisite of the requirements in our Computer Programming Class.

 - It's a horizontal endless dodging game inspired by raylib game examples Space Invaders and Dr. turtle & Mr. gamera.
 You can download and play it, if you want to run the code just make sure that you have raylib installed on your computer.
 - We took some snippets from both of the games and redesign it.